axelcournac/Repeats_elements/README.md

 ## Normalization of the data
 We used the normalization procedure called SCN that we implemented in C.
 With dynamic allocation of memory, C language allows us to allocate big matrices (100000 x 100000) in a station with 50G of ram.
+The normalization is done in the code

 ## Calcul of Colocalisation Scores and random generations